 Transparency in the extractive industries

-Developing countries are subjects of a ‘resource paradox’ – states which possess vast natural resources in oil, gas, and minerals have weaker economies than states who lack these resources.
-This is caused by corruption and weak government infrastructure, along with the competing interests of foreign investors and local stakeholders.
-During her tenure as Chair of the EITI (2011-2016), Clare worked to encourage governments to commit to make public details of their transactions with the extractive industry and their management of natural resources.
+Developing countries often possess vast natural resources but are poorer than comparable states which lack these resources.
+During her tenure as Chair of the EITI (2011-2016), Clare worked to encourage governments and corporations to make public details of their transactions with the extractive industry and their management of natural resources.

 Throughout her career Clare has remained a committed advocate of Palestinian self-determination and emancipation, and has worked with numerous charities and organisations committed to improving living conditions in the occupied territories.
-Clare believes that a two-state solution to the conflict is possible but argues that Israel’s ongoing settlement policy, militarism and undermining of international law prevent its fulfilment.
+Clare believes that a two-state solution to the conflict is becoming impossible because of Israel’s ongoing settlement policy, militarism and undermining of international law.

 Clare works with the following organisations.